Dijji/InternetOff/readme.md

 # InternetOff

-InternetOff is a small program for Windows 8.1 or Windows 10 which turns access to the Internet off and on again, without affecting access to the local network.
+InternetOff is a small (14K) program for Windows 8.1 or Windows 10 which turns access to the Internet off and on again, without affecting access to the local network.

-It doesn't do anything that you couldn't do yourself using the Windows Defender Firewall UI, but it does do it with the press of a single button, with no need to remember the required firewall rule options.
+It doesn't do anything that you couldn't do yourself using the Windows Defender Firewall UI, but it does it with the press of a single button, with no need to remember the required firewall rule options.

 This is what it looks like: